 I started writing for GMP a year ago.
 Since then, I’ve come to know some of the people involved.
 I’ve watched them spend countless hours and endless emotional energy, working to make the conversations happen in a productive way.
 I’ve had conversations with them that were deep and meaningful and eye opening.
 None of them swim in the shallow waters.
 The deep end is where they live, and they’re not afraid to go there.

 The more I’ve come to know them and the causes that motivate them, the passion they have for making this world a better place… the more I’m in awe of what they are doing.
 I have seen bridges built where a gulf stood before, and understanding attained where obstinance once resided.
 I’ve watched and listened as some of the most difficult and important issues have been broken down by patient and skilled leaders.
 It has been breathtaking to watch and it’s been something that has made me inch closer to the person I want to be.

 Now the Good Men Project is taking the conversation they’ve been having and making it interactive.
 Collaborative.
 Beyond the comments section on the screen and into a real dialogue.
-Every day of the week there are interactive calls on different topics.
+Every day of the week there are interactive phone calls calls on different topics.
 Readers are invited to become participants and ideas are shared.
-I’ve been honored to co-lead these calls on Monday evenings for the Stop Sexism Social Interest Group.
+I’ve been honored in the past to co-lead these calls on Monday evenings for the Stop Sexism Social Interest Group.